“Quality . . . is not what you put into it. It is what the client or customer gets out of it.” ~ Peter Drucker

 Lean Six Sigma is a core strategic initiative for Saddle Creek.
 The company strives to have a Lean Six Sigma certified Green Belt at each of its 43 locations around the country as well as Black Belt engineers located regionally.
 The company provides Lean Six Sigma certified training for hourly and exempt associates.

-New Black Belt Puts Lean Six Sigma to Work for Customer
+New Lean Six Sigma Black Belt Streamlines Fulfillment for Saddle Creek Customer

-Last week, Saddle Creek recognized the certification of the company’s newest Lean Six Sigma Black Belt.
-Tony Viguerie, Manager of Distribution in Hattiesberg, Miss., was proud to participate in the company’s certification program.
+Last week, Saddle Creek recognized the certification of the company’s newest Lean Six Sigma Black Belt: Tony Viguerie, Manager of Distribution in Hattiesburg, MS. Viguerie was proud to participate in the company’s certification program.

 A basic skills checklist, visual aids, and training aids enable associates to learn the new standards for successful project implementation.
 Documenting all analysis and required data allows the project to be replicated at other facilities.